joetainment/bill-and-buck/README.md

 How Does Quoia Know So Much About Historical Events?
 -----------------------------------------------

-Historical knowledge comes to Quoia is several ways.
+Historical knowledge comes to Quoia in several ways.

 First, as intended by Wilbert, who constructed Quoia, she has all the memories of Wilbert buried deep inside of her memory.
 When Wilbert constructed Quoia, he copied all of the information from his brain into a section she'd be able to itermittently access later, in a read-only manner.
 Quoia does not always have immediate access, and hasn't gone through it all, since it is overwhelming to her.
 She is in fact fairly terrified of the memories.
-Bravely she occasionally overcomes her fears and looks at Wilbert's memories anyway.
-She does this to better understand the past.
+Bravely she occasionally overcomes her fears and looks at Wilbert's memories anyway, as she tries to better understand the past.

+Second, Quoia has direct access to the story's main characters, who are her friends.
+She can interview them directly.
+Many of them, being Robii, are still alive far into the future.
+After the interviews, she can either directly publish the interviews or use them to author a depiction of what occured.

+Third, Quoia has access to many of the possessions of the story's characters, many of which pre-date her own construction.
+These possesions include a multitude of recordings the gang made.
+Photos, logs/journals, work notes, and home movies just to name a few.
+Many artifacts collected along their travels are still kept with Quoia, safely in the land yaught.
+(Bill and Buck's main vehicle, and the most secure storage location possible.)

-There is another *very* powerful way for Quoia to access information.
-Sometimes she has access to the past via the memories of another character Burt, who through the entire story, had a relatively omnipotent viewpoint, and need not look through any "lens".
+Fourth and finally, there is one more *very* powerful way for Quoia to access information.
+Sometimes she has access to the past via the memories of another character, Burt, who through the entire story, had a *relatively omnipotent* viewpoint.
+Unlike the other characters, Burt's senses need not look through any "lens".
+Theoretically, Burt should continue to have memories of anything he was paying attention to, and even some things he wasn't.

 Unfortunately, Burt does not talk.
 The the only being who seems to effectively communicate with Burt is a mute animal character, Remy the Raccoon.
-Remy seems at least mildly interested in helping Quoia, and encourages Burt to cough up the information.
-It is highly incomplete at first, but it accumulates over time and eventually Quoia has a pretty complete understanding of all the most important events.
+Remy seems at least mildly interested in helping Quoia, and encourages Burt to cough up the information as data now and then.
+During Quoia's early research effort, the data and recordings from Burt remain highly incomplete.
+Luckily, over time, the data from Burt accumulates, until eventually, Quoia has a pretty complete understanding of most important events.

-Finally, Quoia also has direct access to the story's main characters, many of whom are still alive far into the future, and are her friends.
-Thus she can interview them directly, and either directly publish the interviews or use them to author a depiction of what occured, and optionally create or commision an "artist's interpretation".
-Quoia herself is  a major art enthusiast.

 Where Is Utope?
 Where are the library archives?
 -------------------------

 In the Bill And Buck universe, much of the world is similar to but not exactly the same as our universe's planet Earth.